 To better share MI member countries’ existing work on clean energy innovation, the Sub-Group has assembled an electronic library of reports that provides a collection of global, regional, and national clean energy innovation roadmaps and reports that have been submitted by member countries and other stakeholders including the International Energy Agency, International Renewable Energy Agency, and the World Energy Council.

-The Sub-Group is working to refine the nature of and define work processes in seven major areas of critical innovation needs, known as Innovation Challenges.
+The Sub-Group is working to refine the nature of and define work processes in eight major areas of critical innovation needs, known as Innovation Challenges.
 These Innovation Challenges can focus collaborative work and channel public, private and academic research efforts to areas in need of particular attention.
 Focusing on specific Innovation Challenges:

 - Emphasizes selected technology areas considered to be priorities by MI members